 I cleared a space at the dining room to start my journey.
 I sat down with The Feng Shui Journal – A guided workbook to bring harmony into your Life (by Teresa Polanco).
 I added a cup of mint tea in my angel mug – as I know I will need all the extra help I can get.

-Continue reading Where do I start my Feng Shui journey?
+Continue reading Starting my Feng Shui journey

 I need to change my life and I plan to use feng shui to do it…